Top digital design trends for 2020

 Thoughtful design started because there was a rinse and repeat aesthetic and approach to building things.
 As decades have passed, we realize that good design is process.
 It takes a step back to look at the problem as a whole – conduct research, implement a strategy, prototype, test, revise and then finally implement an approach.
 This process has really been streamlined, due to the amount of data at our fingertips and the tools in place to analyze that information.
 More recently, data and the “human-centered” design approach have become an integrated step in the process of any project that involves design at its highest level.
 Whether that’s a mailed marketing piece, a site design, a new or refreshed logo, an app or a digital storefront, to understand where the goals are you need to dive in and understand where you’re starting.
 It may seem intimidating, but the right combination of tools and firms will guide you through the process.
 The best part is that the data and the people are there to help optimize the project and meet your goals.

 With 2020 flying by, there’s no time like the present to evaluate if your business approach could benefit from implementing any of these design-forward ideas.
 We feel confident that these trends will take us into 2021, especially since design is not just aesthetics – it’s also an approach and way of thinking.
 With good strategy, a strong foundation and the right team in place, applying these trends will help you continue to stay relevant, fresh and modern while still grounded in your roots.
 If we can help, we’d love to.
 After all, our passion is building, supporting and growing businesses towards goals through a thoughtful, designed approach.

-Let’s talk about your business moving towards 2021.
-Click here to contact us.
-We would love to hear from you.
+Let’s talk about your business moving toward 2021.
+We would love to hear from you!